YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

    }, '0.0.1', {requires: []});

 The ``index.iphone`` view template below contains CSS for controlling the orientation of the page, which is needed for displaying the page correctly on an iPhone.
-When the template is rendered, the CSS is dynamically added, and the Handlebar expressions are replaced with values.
+When the template is rendered, the CSS is dynamically added, and the Handlebars expressions are replaced with values.
 If the device making the call is an iPhone, the ``viewport`` meta data will also be added dynamically.

 .. code-block:: html